Wraith fans are astute and quick to point out the racism behind Larrin misgendering Todd an “it” in the series.

 Derogation of those speaking against injustice is a cheap and worn-out attempt to silence calls for nonviolence and retain oppressive status quo.
 But, so long as there is injustice, others will always speak out.
-Ad hominem fallicies didn’t work with racism or sexism and should be called out for what they are in other instances as well.
+Ad hominem fallacies didn’t work with racist or sexist norms of decades past and should be called out for what they are in current instances as well.
 If you are an activist, advocate, and/or ally, never internalize these petty names and ignore them as the invalid deflections and fallacies they are.

 In a dystopic setting, consider also ways that the power-holding classes also suffer when there is violence and how systems of oppression reinforce one another.
 We are all connected.
 Oppression by some leads to suffering of all and no one is free when others are oppressed.
 It may not be readily apparent, if there are language barriers or gag laws in effect (suppression of free speech, another violated right).
 For example, when humans kill other animals, the slaughter workers are often disadvantaged ethnic minorities or the poor (fuels racism and classicism), they often lose fingers and hands, they are more likely to take their own lives or turn to alcoholism, and slaughterhouse towns have higher instances of rape and domestic violence (fuels sexism) and bear the brunt of pollution from sewage of those being confined to be killed.
 Those directly ingesting the body parts and reproductive secretions suffer from higher rates of inflammatory diseases, cancer, diabetes, arthritis, etc. There are environmental woes of vanishing rain forests, oceanic dead zones, greenhouse gasses, and antibiotic-resistant bacteria, robbing and endangering future generations.
 How does truth get out anyhow?
 How does mass media play a role in awareness and suppression thereof by advertisers making money by profiting off of layers of oppression?
 New inventions can be pivotal in spreading awareness and fostering positive change: photography, aerial drone cameras, hidden cameras, YouTube and social media…